vrnetlab/vrnetlab/README.md

 In addition, there are scripts to help you generate topologies.

 The virtual machines are packaged up in docker container.
-Since we need to start KVM and manage network interfaces the docker containers has to be run with `--privileged` and `--net=host` which effectively defeats the security features of docker.
+Since we need to start KVM the docker containers have to be run with `--privileged` which effectively defeats the security features of docker.
 Our use of docker is essentially reduced to being a packaging format but a rather good one at that.

 It's possible to remotely control a docker engine and tell it to start/stop containers.
 It's not entirely uncommon to run the CI system in a VM and letting